Fisetin: The Antioxidant Your Bones Can’t Do Without

 Calcium and Vitamin D are the first micronutrients that that generally come to mind for osteoporosis.
 But there is so much more to bone-healthy nutrition than just calcium and Vitamin D!
 Along with dozens of other synergistic nutrients, antioxidants play a vital role that is often overlooked, and is blatantly ignored by the Medical Establishment.

 Nonetheless, antioxidants are essential for bone rejuvenation.
-That’s why the Save Our Bones Program devotes an entire chapter (Chapter 12) to the research on these vital plant chemicals.
+That’s why the Osteoporosis Reversal Program devotes an entire chapter (Chapter 12) to the research on these vital plant chemicals.

 Here are some of the reasons why antioxidants are a “must” for bones.